-In 2020, an estimated 5.8 million Americans age 65 and older are living with Alzheimer's.
+In 2021, an estimated 6.2 million Americans age 65 and older are living with Alzheimer's.
 In Texas, approximately 400,000 people aged 65 and older have Alzheimer's.
-It is the sixth leading cause of death in the U.S. and has an economic burden of an estimated \$305 billion annually.
+It is the sixth leading cause of death in the U.S. and has an economic burden of an estimated \$355 billion annually.
 Texas ranks fourth in the number of Alzheimer's cases and second in the number of Alzheimer's deaths.
-Nearly 3.6 million of the estimated 5.8 million people age 65 and older with Alzheimer's are women and 2.2 million are men.
+Nearly 3.8 million of the estimated 6.2 million people age 65 and older with Alzheimer's are women and 2.4 million are men.
 Women are more likely to have other dementias.

-In 2019, there were more than 16 million unpaid caregivers in the U.S., most of whom were family members.
-In Texas, approximately 1.45 million unpaid caregivers provided care to the approximately 400,000 individuals with Alzheimer's in 2019.
-This equates to an estimated 1.65 billion hours of unpaid care at a cost of approximately \$21.6 billion per year.
-Total payments for health care, long-term care, and hospice care for individuals with Alzheimer's and other dementias are projected to increase from \$305 billion in 2020 to more than \$1.1 trillion in 2050 (in 2020 dollars).
+In 2020, there were more than 11 million unpaid caregivers in the U.S., most of whom were family members.
+In Texas, approximately 1.08 million unpaid caregivers provided care to Texans with Alzheimer's in 2020.
+This equates to an estimated 1.76 billion hours of unpaid care at a cost of approximately \$25.7 billion per year.
+Total annual payments for health care, long-term care, and hospice care for individuals with Alzheimer's and other dementias are projected to increase from \$355 billion in 2021 to more than \$1.1 trillion in 2050 (in 2021 dollars).